mariosotil/river-framework/README.md

 ## Version change log

 Version 0.2.10
-- Improving the design to work with document indexes
+- Improved the design to work with document indexes
-- Supporting fields > 32K (IBM Notes wrapper)
+- Supported fields > 32K (IBM Notes and OpenNTF Domino API wrappers)
 - Updating the documentation
 - Various fixes and improvements